 - NFU Mutual's 'Guiding Principles' for all employees.
-This places integrity at the heart of our business and requires our people work to high standards to ensure that we always do the right thing. - Our Supplier, Outsourcing and Third-Party Policy.
-This requires our suppliers meet our due diligence requirements at selection stage, including an awareness of and compliance with the Act.
-This Policy specifically sets out the process for reporting both MSHT and financial crime. - Our recruitment and selection policies and processes which include screening checks to confirm individuals' identification and eligibility to work in the UK. - Our Anti Money Laundering Policy includes specific reference to MSHT to make this issue significantly more visible to our staff.
+This places integrity at the heart of our business and requires our people work to high standards to ensure that we always do the right thing. - Our Supplier, Outsourcing and Third-Party Policy which: - o requires our suppliers meet our due diligence requirements at selection stage, including an awareness of and compliance with the Act; - o requires our suppliers continue to meet our due diligence requirements throughout the supplier relationship; and - o specifically sets out the process for reporting both MSHT and financial crime. - Our recruitment and selection policies and processes which include screening checks to confirm individuals' identification and eligibility to work in the UK. - Our Anti Money Laundering Policy includes specific reference to MSHT to make this issue significantly more visible to our staff.